This is a Flavin Story.

 And it was a problem.

-I accepted that the authorities at our school isolated Diane and other non-typically developing children because they were so unlike the rest of us.
-I could see they were in wheel chairs, permanently used Lofstrand crutches, and otherwise looked different from me.
+I had accepted that the authorities at Jackson Elementary isolated Diane and other non-typically developing children because they were so unlike the rest of us.
+I could see they were in wheel chairs, permanently used Lofstrand crutches, and otherwise appeared different from me.
 Me and some of my friends would say, “Let’s act retarded,” and then we would mimic Diane’s angled body.
 In 1975, that word was normal and accepted language, and, importantly, it was all-encompassing:

-It meant that those kids administratively socked away in Wing 2 may or may not have had a physical disability, but it was a foregone conclusion that they couldn’t think very well.
+It meant that the kids who were administratively socked away in Wing 2 may or may not have had a physical disability, but it was a foregone conclusion that they couldn’t think very well.
 Diane included.

 That’s where my confusion lied.

 I had never met the students in Wing 2, so I was in the dark about their abilities or disabilities.
-The all-encompassing label–retarded–cemented the illusion that, ultimately, they were all the same: unaware of silliness, humor, spontaneous play, amazement, fun, music, joy, fairness, and the simple understanding of words and gestures and emotions, let alone ideas.
-Let alone the idea that we could have been friends.
+The all-encompassing label–retarded–cemented the illusion that, ultimately, they were all the same: unaware of silliness, humor, spontaneous play, amazement, fun, music, joy, fairness, and at least a basic understanding of words and gestures and emotions, let alone ideas.
+The notion that we could have been friends was distant, as if she were a leper in 15th century Europe.

 With new accumulating knowledge, my memory has changed what happened during those two seconds, but at that time, there were too many conflicting and unknown variables.
 Maybe I could “focus on several aspects of a problem,” but I was oblivious to most of them.